inamcode-hub/beaglebone/README.md

 - **Containerized Deployment**: Uses Docker to ensure consistent environments.
 - **Orchestration with Kubernetes**: Manages deployments, scaling, and operations of application containers.
 - **CI/CD Pipeline**: Automated testing, building, and deployment using GitHubAction.
-- **AWS EKS**: Uses Amazon Elastic Kubernetes Service for scalable and managed Kubernetes.
+- **AWS EKS**: Uses Amazon Elastic Kubernetes Service for scalable and managed Kubernetes.(Not part of this project)

 ## Architecture

 1. **BeagleBone Devices**: IoT devices that collect and send data to the server.
 2. **Docker**: Containerizes the application for consistent deployment.
-3. **Kubernetes**: Orchestrates the deployment on AWS EKS.
+3. **Kubernetes**: Orchestrates the deployment on AWS EKS.(Not part of this project)
 4. **GitHubAction**: Manages CI/CD pipeline.
 5. **AWS EKS**: Hosts the Kubernetes cluster.